Is it Illegal to Work 'Off the Clock?'

-Off the clock work can take a variety of forms and can even include work done offsite.
-Common examples of off the clock work include allowing or requiring:
+Off-the-clock work can take various forms and can even include work done offsite.
+Common examples of off-the-clock work include allowing or requiring:

 - Unpaid preparation, such as setting up a restaurant before a shift, loading or warming up trucks, transferring equipment, or preparing a worksite

 - Unpaid post-shift work, including clean up, finishing tasks that should have been completed during the shift, or returning to another site to drop off equipment

-- Unpaid 'administrative' work, like completing paperwork, meeting with management, reviewing patient charts, or undergoing training done on an employee's own time
+- Unpaid administrative work, like completing paperwork, meeting with management, reviewing patient charts, or undergoing training done on an employee's time

 - Unpaid rework, such as when an employee is asked to redo a project or correct errors without pay

 - Waiting for work when none is immediately available.
-Time between assignments or time in which the employee is required or allowed to wait for a task count as work that must be paid.
+The time between assignments or time the employee is required or allowed to wait for a task counts as work that must be paid.

 Recovering Back Wages for Off-the-Clock Work

 Since off-the-clock work is often illegal, employees who file a complaint with the Department of Labor's Wage and Hour Division (WHD) may be able to recover up to three years of back wages for unpaid hours or unpaid overtime.
-Employees may be able to recover liquidated damages equal to what they're owed, essentially allowing them to recoup double the back pay they're entitled to.
+Employees may recover liquidated damages equal to what they're owed, allowing them to recoup double the back pay they're entitled to.